 I advocate that we be true to ourselves, and be who we really are inside.
-My personal theme for 2012 is: be me.
+My personal mantra for this year: being me.

 I thrived on these qualities I attributed to myself.
 Yet I wonder if this is really me or rather, who I want to be?

 Perhaps when something is not true to its core, it will not be sustainable in the long run.
-Fatalistically, towards the end of 2009, these images crumbled to millions of tiny pieces.
-As I lugged myself through major depression, ailing health and a few suicide attempts, I could not cope with the fact that perhaps I was not as strong as or easy going as I thought myself to be.
+Fatalistically, three years ago, these images crumbled into millions of tiny pieces.
+As I lugged myself through major depression, ailing health, and a few suicide attempts, I could not cope with the fact that perhaps I was not as strong or easygoing as I thought myself to be.

-Needless to say, I was put on anti-depressants, had to see a psychologist regularly, and ordered to take leave of absence from work.
-It took about 18 months before I became more opened about my fate with depression, or even admit I needed help.
+Needless to say, I was put on anti-depressants, had to see a psychologist regularly, and was ordered to take a leave of absence from work.
+It took about 18 months before I became more open about my fate with depression, or even admit I needed help.

 I was pleasantly surprised.
 My friends did not judge me or think lesser of me.
-My company and bosses were supportive of plight, and gave me time and space to recover.
+My company and bosses were supportive of my plight and gave me time and space to recover.

-One day I picked up a pen and starting scribbling in my journal again, and noted down all these things I wanted to do, places I wanted to visit, what my ideal life was, and what kind of person I’d want to be.
+One day I picked up a pen and started writing in my journal again, scribbling down all the things I wanted to do, places I wanted to visit, what my ideal life was, and what kind of person I’d want to be.
 I started writing again and started a blog to note down my thoughts.

 In the process of self-reflection and self-exploration, I slowly realized that I wasn’t as strong as I was – and that is actually not a problem!
 I was not invincible either, and that doesn’t make me any less of a person.
 I finally came to admit that I could not cope with the stress placed on me, and the pressure I placed on myself.
 I could deny no more that I was not happy despite the veneer of having my life together.

-The psychological jargon I learnt was “Self Awareness,” a state in which we understand who we are, why we have certain emotions, the thoughts behind emotions and the actions as a result.
+The psychological jargon I learned was “self-awareness”, a state in which we understand who we are, why we have certain emotions, the thoughts behind emotions, and the actions as a result.
 Sadly, many of us plod along day by day, not understanding ourselves at all.

-Yet, once we are aware of who we are, how do we go about being this person we are?
+Once we are aware of who we are, how do we go about being the person we are?

-These are some of my humble suggestions after some 2 years of pondering, musing, and reflecting.
+These are some of my humble suggestions after some 2 years of pondering, musing, and reflecting on what it means to be my authentic self.
 In no particular order:

-- Have courage to be different from others
+- Have the courage to be different from others

 - Know that some people may not like the “new”, or rather, “real” you